facebook/react/docs/docs/reference-react.md

 React.createFactory(type)
 ```

 Return a function that produces React elements of a given type.
-Like [`React.createElement`](#createElement), the type argument can be either an html tag name string (eg. 'div', 'span', etc), or a `ReactClass`.
+Like [`React.createElement`](#createElement), the type argument can be either an html tag name string (eg. 'div', 'span', etc), or a React class.

+You will not typically invoke `React.createFactory` directly if you are using JSX.
+See [React Without JSX](/react/docs/react-without-jsx.html) to learn more.

 ### `isValidElement()`